Lay it to Heart

 9 The moon and stars to rule by night: for his mercy endureth for ever.

-If holidays are not important then why celebrate New Years on the wrong date of January 1st?
-Why celebrate Easter named from a pagan source based on a resurrection on the wrong day of the week and a date set from a start of the first lunar month of the year which is incorrect from time to time?
-Why celebrate Christmas which came from incorrect combination of Christ and mass and is most likely celebrated at the wrong time of the year?
-God never noted these dates nor commanded them to be celebrated.
+If holidays are not important why celebrate them?
+If they are, why celebrate New Year's on the wrong date of January 1st?
+Why celebrate Easter based on a resurrection on the wrong day of the week?
+Why celebrate the resurrection on a day calculated using a false method which does not recognize God's new year?
+Why celebrate Christmas at a time which does not make sense and one which God did not record nor commanded it to be celebrated.
 If we are to follow him we should use his timetable and teach others.
 If it is worth celebrating then celebrate it right and do not mix it with error.

 Home